 CLOTHING & SHOES

 Your camp will likely provide you with a packing list of essential items to bring, so definitely start there.
 The quantity of items your camper may need will vary depending on the length of stay, any special activities/events, and whether or not your camp utilizes a laundry service.
 Also, don’t forget to label everything!
 Here are a few label options: Iron On or Stamp (order early—these can take time to arrive!).
+Personally, I prefer the stamp as the labels always end up at the bottom of my washing machine.

 - T-Shirts: Pack ALL the random school, sports, and camp t-shirts they already own.